 By the time your dog is around six months old, all 28 of his baby teeth will likely be gone, replaced by 42 adult teeth.
 Your puppy will now have his molars in addition to his premolars, which are the largest teeth at the back of the mouth that help with chewing and mashing food … as well as the occasional book or sneaker.
 Ask your vet for puppyproofing tips!

 Do you have questions about your puppy’s teething?
 We’re here to help.
-Call your vet clinic in Waterdown, ON today.
+Call your vet clinic in Waterdown, ON today for expert advice and Veterinary Dentistry to ensure your puppy’s oral health throughout the teething process and beyond.